pagrimm/journal/README.md

 Insert description here

 ## Specifications
+Behaviors:
-User can enter a title for a journal entry
+* User can enter a title for a journal entry
-User can enter a body for a journal entry
+* User can enter a body for a journal entry
-The number of words in an entry can be displayed
+* The number of words in an entry can be displayed
-The number of vowels and consonants in an entry can be displayed The teaser (first sentence or 8 words) of a journal entry can be displayed
+* The number of vowels and consonants in an entry can be displayed
+* The teaser (first sentence or 8 words) of a journal entry can be displayed

 ## Setup/Installation Requirements